 3. Turn to old-school colors.

 Another way to bring vintage flair to your farmhouse decor ideas is by including colors from a past era.
-For example, pink used to be a pretty common hue seen in homes, and today, it has made a comeback once again.
-Add a dash of that old-school color into your space by painting the door and pairing it with a vintage doorknob and other bygone accents, something that Jenna Sue of Jenna Sue Design Co. achieved in this master bedroom.
+For example, pink used to be commonly seen in homes, and it has made a comeback once again.
+Add a dash of that old-school color into your space by painting the door and pairing it with a vintage doorknob and other antique accents, something that Jenna Sue achieved in this primary bedroom.

 4. Bring modern and vintage together.

-Just because a room is outfitted in farmhouse decor ideas, that doesn't mean it has to be completely dedicated to all-things-farmhouse.
+Just because a room is outfitted in farmhouse decor, that doesn't mean it has to be completely dedicated to all things farmhouse.
 In fact, you can set a totally unique tone for a space by mixing vintage details with contemporary pieces.
-Leanne Ford nailed the farmhouse-meets-modern approach in this living room by incorporating a vintage rug, coffee table, and side table into a room full of rustic details.
+Leanne Ford nailed the farmhouse-meets-modern approach in this living room by outfitting the rustic space with non-traditional accents like sculptural tables and a giant paper lantern.

-You should think of your flea market finds as a collection of treasures that deserve to be part of your overall design, not stashed away in the basement collecting dust and cobwebs.
-Choose items within the same color family and create a gallery wall, an approach that Liz Marie of Liz Marie Blog turned to when setting up her flawless farmhouse entryway.
+Think of your flea market finds as a collection of treasures that deserve to be part of your overall design, not stashed away in the basement, waiting for the perfect occasion.
+Choose items within the same color family and create a gallery wall, an approach Liz Marie turned to when setting up her antique farmhouse entryway.